-T-cells attach to the endothelia, cells within the dermis of the skin.
-Using their selectins and integrins they attach to the endothelial cells.
-They, then, enter the tissue by diapedesis.
+T-cells attach to the endothelia (cells within the dermis of the skin).
+Using their selectins and integrins, they attach to the endothelial cells.
+Then they enter the tissue by diapedesis.

-Afterwards, aided by the chemokine gradient, the cells spread out towards the site of infection in both the dermis and the epidermis.
-There they fight against the invading organism along with the natural killer cells, macrophages, and other WBCs.
+Afterward, aided by the chemokine gradient, the cells spread out towards the site of infection in both the dermis and the epidermis.
+There, they fight against the invading organism along with the natural killer cells, macrophages, and other WBCs.

-Similarly, these cells home to peripheral tissues like the lungs, heart, and GIT, aided by their special homing receptors that include CLA, CD43, CD44, LFA-1, VLA-4, P- and L-selectins.
+Similarly, these cells bind to peripheral tissues like the lungs, heart, and GIT, aided by their special binding receptors, including CLA, CD43, CD44, LFA-1, VLA-4, P- and L-selectins.